-For purposes of summarizing the disclosure, certain 45 aspects, advantages and novel features of the disclosures have been described herein.
+For purposes of summarizing the disclosure, certain 50 aspects, advantages and novel features of the disclosures have been described herein.
 It is to be understood that not necessarily all such advantages can be achieved in accordance with any particular embodiment of the disclosures disclosed herein.
-Thus, the disclosures disclosed herein can be embodied or carried out in a manner that achieves or optimizes one advantage or group of advantages as taught herein without necessarily achieving other advantages as can be taught or suggested herein.
+Thus, the disclosures disclosed herein can 55 ler (not shown) that instructs the motor to effectuate movebe embodied or carried out in a manner that achieves or optimizes one advantage or group of advantages as taught herein without necessarily achieving other advantages as can be taught or suggested herein.

-The terms "existing", "pre-existing", "pre-installed", "at 55 manufacture", and other similar terms, are used herein to refer to certain vehicle componentry.
+The terms "existing", "pre-existing", "pre-installed", "at 60 manufacture", and other similar terms, are used herein to refer to certain vehicle componentry.
 Such terms can refer to vehicle componentry installed when the vehicle was originally assembled, as opposed to componentry installed aftermarket.
-These terms can additionally encompass replacement parts, such as installed replacement parts manufactured by the original equipment manufacturer (OEM).
+These terms can additionally encompass replace-65 ment parts, such as installed replacement parts manufactured by the original equipment manufacturer (OEM).

-FIGS. 1A-1B illustrate one illustrative example of a retractable running-board step assist 100 attached to an underside of a vehicle 110, in retracted (FIG. 1A) and 65 deployed (FIG. 1B) positions.
+FIGS. 1A-1B illustrate one illustrative example of a retractable running-board step assist 100 attached to an underside of a vehicle 110, in retracted (FIG. 1A) and deployed (FIG. 1B) positions.
 The step assist 100 can be mounted to any type of motor vehicle suitable for accommodating a step assist, including light duty and heavy duty trucks, sport utility vehicles, vans, sedans, hatchbacks, etc.